German training ship Brummer: Design

 In the mid-1930s two artillery training ships were built to drill the gunnery personal of the Kriegsmarine.
 Although Brummer was primarily designed for anti-aircraft gunnery training, she was also fitted for minelaying, her intended primary duty during wartime.
 Brummer was also used as an experimental ship for the high-pressure steam turbine systems designed for the German destroyers.
 The propulsion system of Brummer showed no major design flaws, and the destroyers were fitted with an almost identical system.
 This design later proved to be unreliable when used in the destroyers.

 Early history

 After being commissioned in 1936 Brummer worked up in the Baltic Sea and was then attached to the Naval Air Defense and Artillery School (Marineflugabwehr- und Küstenartillerieschule) in Swinemünde in early 1937.
-Between 1937 and 1938 Brummer made two visits to Odde, Gothenburg, and Helsingborg.
+Between 1937 and 1938 Brummer made two visits to Odda, Gothenburg, and Helsingborg.

 Wartime career

 In September 1939, Brummer took part in the invasion of Poland, laying mines off the Polish coast.
 In January 1940 she was used as a commerce raider in the Baltic Sea.

 In April 1940, Brummer took part in Operation Weserübung, the invasion of Norway; as a command ship of a transport squadron.
-On April 14 she was torpedoed by the British submarine off Jutland, losing the complete bow section.
-The ship was held afloat for nine hours, finally capsizing in the early morning of the next day.
+On April 14 she was torpedoed by the British submarine in the Skagerak, losing the complete bow section.
+The ship was towed towards land and held afloat for nine hours, finally capsizing in the early morning of the next day near the Tveistein lighthouse outside of Larvik.

+Today the wreck rests at 85-120 meters of water.

+The wreck was visited in 2000 for the first time by Danish diver Kim Hermansen and Norwegian diver Bjarte Vestøl.